copenlu/academic-kickstart/content/talk/2022_11_erc/index.md

 In addition to the principle investigator, the two PhD students and postdocs, the project team will also include collaborators from CopeNLU as well as external collaborators.

 Read more about reasons to join us <a href="/post/why-ucph/">here</a>.
 Two of the positions are expected to be filled for a starting date in autumn 2023, whereas the other two will be filled later during the project period.
-The official call is not up yet; in the meantime, you can leave your contact details <a href="https://forms.office.com/r/Wp6FHGbD3Z">here</a>, and we will send you the application link when it is up.
+The official call for the PhD position is up <a href="https://jobportal.ku.dk/phd/?show=158207">here</a>, and the one for the postdoc position <a href="https://jobportal.ku.dk/videnskabelige-stillinger/?show=158206">here</a>.